 Finally, a word on road safety

 ATGATT sounds obvious, but takes commitment in dusty 30 degrees (at some point my gloves wouldn’t even slip back on after taking pics) and when riding in areas where boda riders wear t-shirts and tyre slippers.
-With more luggage space someone might carry a body armor for the hot areas and leave the riding jacket in the hotel for the day trips.
+A summer or mesh jacket would be more ideal.
 And I also got the Amref maisha basic cover (it’s 2500 per year), juuuust in case.

 Overall, truck drivers were fantastic to me on this entire trip.
 They slowed down where needed, made space and waved me through.
 It’s great to see so many truck drivers actively show me as a biker that they have seen me, as it can be quite intimidating otherwise.
 Yes, colour, yes, gender.
 But still.
 The trip also allowed me to empathize with their work, after seeing them collect tomatoes along the 72km off-road stretch, watching 4 trucks turned over along the highway and seeing these dusty towns where they’d sleep or eat.
 One would need a strong spirit in this job!